ceramicstudio/js-composedb/website/docs/guides/interacting/using-relay.md

 // Path to the generated runtime composite definition import { definition } from './__generated__/definition.js'

-const compose = new ComposeClient({ ceramic: 'http://localhost:7007', definition })
+const composeClient = new ComposeClient({ ceramic: 'http://localhost:7007', definition })

 // Create a custom Network using the ComposeClient instance to execute operations const network = Network.create(async (request, variables) => {
-  return await client.executeQuery(request.text, variables) })
+  return await composeClient.executeQuery(request.text, variables) })

 // Use the created Network instance to create the Relay Environment